Client Agreement of Policies, Terms and Conditions

 AAHP Services refers to all actions presented or delivered to Students, their Representatives, and all Student Guests in exchange for tuition and/or other fees and charges, as well as pro bono activities.

 The Academy of Art of Highland Park and Gallery, Inc. will also be hereby referred to as the AAHP.
+The AAHP is a licensed corporation under the laws of the state of New Jersey, and subscribes to relevant local, county, state and federal commercial business rules and regulations.
 Either name may refer to the operation as a whole, or to portions thereof, such as the office, studio and/or company vehicle.
-The AAHP is a licensed corporation under the laws of the state of New Jersey, and subscribes to all local, county, state and federal commercial business rules and regulations.

 AAHP Senior staff refers collectively to that group of AAHP employees that includes the AAHP’s Director, Assistant Director, any and all adult instructors, and the Accountant/Bookkeeper.
-This category does not include consultants to the AAHP, or minors engaged in administrative and managerial operations, and which include the Junior (teen) Technical staff and Junior (teen) Administrative staff.
-This category may be referred to in general as “the AAHP”.
+This category does not include consultants to the AAHP, or minors engaged in administrative and managerial operations, and which include the Junior (teen) Technical staff and Junior (teen) administrative staff.

 ArtMobile refers to the AAHP’s commercial vehicle, and may be referred to under either term.
 The ArtMobile is licensed, registered, and insured as an Omnibus 2 paying-passenger transport vehicle under the laws of the state of New Jersey.